Shwethaungyan Subtownship: Communities

 The namesake of the subtownship is the town of Shwethaungyan, within Pathein Township.
 Shwethaungyan is home to a mangrove forest formed from the Magyi tidal cheek.
-The town has is divided into 3 urban wards with a total area of 1.48 mi2.
+The town is divided into 3 urban wards with a total area of 1.48 mi2.

 The largest town is Chaungtha, a beach resort popular with locals or weekend travellers from Yangon.
 In 2014, Chaungtha had total population of 3,077 people.
 The surrounding village tract around Chaungtha, had 27,941 people.
 In 2023, Chaungtha's village tract had 23,356 people.

 The village of Phoe Htaung Gyaing, north of Shwethaungyan, lies near tidal seagrass meadows where seagrasses are exposed to air in low tides.

 The village of Magyizin, near the Rakhine border, was the first village in Ayeyarwady Region to be captured by anti-junta forces during the 2020s Myanmar civil war.
 On 10 January, it was taken by the Arakan Army and joint allied forces.